beezwax/bzBond/packages/bzBond-claris/README.md

   ```
 - Notes:
   - Optional (some JS functions do not need parameters)
-  - Not required when route is `"code"`
+  - Not required when `route` is `"code"`

 **route**
 - Type: string
 - Value: `"function"` or `"code"`.
-  - When `"function"` the supplied function is executed with the parameters provided in the `$parameters` variable
+  - When `"function"` the function defined in the `function` parameter is executed with the parameters provided in the `parameters` parameter
-  - When `"code"` the result of the last statement in the `$function` variable will be returned
+  - When `"code"` the result of the last statement in the `function` parameter will be returned
 - Notes:
   - Not required on client (only functions are supported)
   - Defaults to `"function"` on server